santolucito/CPSC112-game/README.md

 ###How to write findSolutions
 You should swap every square in every direction and checking to see if it makes a match using the has_matches() method.
 If there are matches, add the square's location (new Point(x,y)) to the squaresThatCanBeSwapped[], then swap it back to its original position.

 Notice that we don't know how big how list of solutions is going to be when we start.
-You will need to fill in the 'expandArray' method that takes an old_array and return a new_array such that "new_array.length==old_array.length*2" and all the elements are copied over from the old_array.
-You could just create the array to be big enough to hold all the squares (size*size), but that isn't any fun (so don't do it).
+You will to write another expandArray function.
+This time it will be operating on Point[] instead of Point[][].
+The actual code will look **very** similar to the previous expandArray function you wrote.